ON ALGEBRAIC EQUATIONS ALL HAVING THEIR REAL ROOTS

 9.

 Let us designate bythe largest root (or one of them if there are several) of equation (1).
-We will therefore denote bythe greatest root of the kth derivative.
+We will therefore denote bythe largest root of the derivative chemistry.

-Note that ifis root of orderof multiplicity of the derived equation it is necessarily root of orderof the given equation.
-We can easily deduce that the only possible general arrangement is the following:
+Note that ifis a root of orderof multiplicity of the derivative equation it is necessarily a root of orderof the given equation.
+It is easily deduced that the only possible general arrangement is the following:

 The derivative equationhas two kinds of roots.
 Firstrootsdistinct fromand separated by the latter

-It remains to examine the variation of a root.
+It remains to examine the variation of a rootSuppose

 But we also have